ziggybadans/transity/TECHNICAL_PLAN.md

 ##### Step 1.2.1: Engine Core Implementation

-Each task should be implemented in order, and every task should have tests written and run (if required) before moving to the next task.
+Each task should be implemented in order, and every task should have tasks written and run before moving to the next task.
 Documentation should be added as each component is completed.

 1. Application Class Foundation
    - Create Application.hpp/cpp base files